 GDP Growth Slows to 4.4 Percent

-The Philippine Statistics Authority confirmed that GDP growth slowed to 4.4 percent in 2025, marking the weakest full-year expansion in nine years.
-This represents a significant deceleration from the government's targets and raises questions about the economy's capacity to rebound.
-Multiple factors contributed to this downturn, including inflationary pressures, elevated interest rates, and slower global demand affecting key export sectors.
+The Philippine Statistics Authority confirmed GDP growth slowed to 4.4% in 2025, marking the weakest full-year expansion in nine years.
+This represents a significant deceleration from government targets.
+Multiple factors contributed, including inflationary pressures, elevated interest rates, and slower global demand affecting key export sectors.

 Base Effect Concerns for Future Projections

-The weak 2025 performance creates a technical base effect that complicates 2026 projections.
+The weak 2025 performance creates a technical base effect complicating 2026 projections.
 While a lower baseline might make percentage growth targets easier to achieve, economists warn this could mask underlying structural weaknesses.
-The OECD's reference to a 'more pessimistic' outlook despite maintaining its forecast directly addresses this statistical phenomenon, suggesting policymakers should look beyond headline growth numbers.
+The OECD's reference to a 'more pessimistic' outlook directly addresses this statistical phenomenon.

 Key Drivers and Challenges for Philippine Economic Recovery